mlloliveira/AgenticPlayground/README.md

 - **Playground, not product**
   - You are encouraged to fork, tweak agents, play with prompts, and create your own experimental setups.
-  - The UI is intentionally “power‑user friendly” rather than ultra-minimal.
+  - The UI is intentionally “power-user friendly” rather than ultra-minimal.
   - Streamlit provides the frontend so I can focus more on the backend.

 ---